 Students who ride buses board their buses in front of the Phoenix Student Center or along the middle driveway.
-Lower School students who are picked up by private cars are dismissed from their classrooms after the buses leave campus at approximately 3:15 p.m.
+Lower School students who are picked up by private cars are dismissed from their classrooms at approximately 3:05 p.m.